-In this article we learn how to make a very simple circuit for buzzer using piezo electric transducer, two resistors, a small coil and a BC547 transistor.
+In this article I have explained how to make a very simple circuit for buzzer using piezo electric transducer, two resistors, a small coil and a BC547 transistor.

 A buzzer is a high frequency oscillator circuit used for generating a buzzing sound through a transducer or speaker output.